 I don’t know about you, but some of my best friends are addicts.
 And when I was nursing my babes, I noticed a few, unsettling similarities between me, the innocent, devoted, nursing mother, and my fun-loving, crack-craving brothers and sisters.
 (Not my actual brother and sister, who are probably reading this and wondering what the hell I’m talking about.
 Also, I don’t know anyone who does actual crack.)

-But nursing is addictive (and lovely), y’all.
+But nursing is for addicts, y’all.

 Here’s your proof.

 1. Nursing mommas gotta get their fix NOW!

 Before I had kids, I drove a friend of mine 2 hours away, over the mountains and through the woods to host a bridal shower, quite literally, in the woods.
 (And yes, we gave wildflower seeds as favors.
 It was as adorable as it sounds.)